Veeam Backup Repository Settings

 - Click Advanced to specify advanced settings for the backup job.
 To learn more, see Specify Advanced Backup Settings.

-You can map the job to a specific backup stored on the Veeam backup repository.
-Backup job mapping can be helpful if you have moved backup files to a new backup repository and want to point the job to existing backups on this new backup repository.
-To learn more, see Moving Backup Created by Backup Policy.
+You can map the job to a specific backup stored in the Veeam backup repository.
+Backup job mapping can be helpful if you have moved backup files to a new backup repository and want to point the job to existing backups in this new backup repository.
+To learn more, see Backup Job Mapping.